milgra/mmfm/README.md

 # Multimedia File Manager

-Multimedia File Manager is a file viewer and manager for multimedia and document files.
+Multimedia File Manager is a modern media viewer and manager for multimedia and document files.
 It can play and view everything ffmpeg and mupdf can.

 Multimedie File Manager was made for SwayOS.

 ## Features ##

+- Optimized for keyboard and touchpad use
+- MacOS-like scroll and pinch smoothness
 - Instant preview for all known media formats and for pdf files
+- Beautiful and smooth UX experience
-- Super fast
+- Written in super fast headerless C
 - Super detailed file info - extracts all info available via stat and file commands
-- Beautiful and smooth UX experience
 - Activity bar and human-readable database for transparent operation
-- Super lightweight (no QT/GTK )
+- Super lightweight, uses its own UI renderer (no QT/GTK )

 Read the user guide for further information : [Open User Guide](doc/USER.md)